leduo-vn/MyFutureMe/README.md

 ## Testing
 * SAMSUNG_E5 : physical device (my phone specifically!!
 XD)
 * Pixel XL API 27: virtual device
-* Note: For the best use ofthe application, please use at vertical mode
+* Note: For the best use of the application, please use at portrait.
+There is not prior testing for the landscape mode

 ## Acknowledgments
 ColorPicker from https://github.com/kristiyanP/colorpicker